Pay Attention to the Keys: Visual Piano Transcription Using Transformers: Experimental Setup

 \subsection{Evaluation}

+We follow the standard evaluation practices used in AMT \cite{DBLP:conf/ismir/HawthorneESRSRE18,9053115,hu2024towards,Ycart-2020} and we employ the precision, recall, and F-measure as our evaluation metrics.
+These metrics can be computed either \emph{framewise}, where we consider each frame as a separate prediction, or \emph{notewise}, where each note is described by its onset, offset, and pitch.
+Additionally, notewise metrics can be computed \emph{onsetwise}, where we only consider the pitch and onset of each note, ignoring the offset, which is useful for comparing with previous work that does not predict offsets.

-We evaluate model performance using the transcription evaluation utilities provided by \verb|mir_eval|\cite{DBLP:conf/ismir/RaffelMHSNLE14}. \verb|mir_eval| matches as many notes as possible by checking if the distance between predicted note onset/pitch and reference note onset/pitch is less than set tolerance values.
-MIR evaluation metrics such as precision, recall, and F-measure are then calculated using this matching.
-All settings and tolerances are kept at their defaults except the onset tolerance, which we increase from \SI{50}{\milli\second} to $\sim$\SI{100}{\milli\second}.
+For onsetwise and notewise metrics, we evaluate model performance using the transcription evaluation utilities provided by \verb|mir_eval|~\cite{DBLP:conf/ismir/RaffelMHSNLE14}.
+This implementation matches as many notes as possible by checking if the distance between predicted note onset/pitch and reference note onset/pitch is less than set tolerance values, before computing the respective metrics using this matching.
+We keep all settings at their defaults except the onset tolerance, which we increase from \SI{50}{\milli\second} to \SI{100}{\milli\second}.
 This corresponds to an increase from an onset tolerance of $\sim\pm1$ to $\pm3$ frames, meaning that a predicted onset up to 3 frames away from the true onset would now be considered correct.
-When comparing to the tolerance used during training (described in Sec. \ref{sec:experimental_setup:midi_preprocessing}), this is 1 frame larger.
-For an onset that is 3 frames (\SI{100}{\milli\second}) early, this is on the limit of being visually imperceptible \cite{1998RecIB}.
-Therefore, for onsets that are 3 or less frames early when compared to the ground truth, the miss-timing would not be noticeable when viewing the video.
+This window size in the \SI{100}{\milli\second} case is close to the limit of human detectability thresholds~\cite{1998RecIB}.
+We show the effects different onset tolerances have on the model performance in \figref{fig:f_score_onset_tolerance}.
+For framewise metrics, we follow~\cite{Ycart-2020,hu2024towards}, and we use a frame-rate of \SI{30}{\fps} to match the frame-rate of the input videos.